kkentzo/mockit/README.md

 ## Usage

-`mockit` works by defining one or more listeners each characterized by the certain properties.
-A single listener can be specified using the command line using the following arguments:
+`mockit` works by defining one or more endpoints each characterized by the certain properties.
+A single endpoint can be specified using the command line using the following arguments:

 * URI path (e.g. `-uri /a/random/path`)